Technology Creates, Not Destroys Jobs

 Of course, artificial intelligence software provides useful tools that can predict fluctuations in customer demand, and rearrange the supply chain accordingly to maximise productivity.

-AI can also present companies with numerous opportunities to cut costs (with the help of Cloud Computing software and apps, for example, to save all your data on a server hosted by a third party or installed directly into your IT infrastructure), reduce bureaucracy, optimise the organisational structure of the company to ensure better communication and exchange of ideas at all levels, and deliver personalised solutions to customers/clients in advance of a contracted deadline.
+AI can also present companies with numerous opportunities to cut costs (with the help of Cloud Computing software and apps, for example, 3cx phones, to save all your data on a server hosted by a third party or installed directly into your IT infrastructure), reduce bureaucracy, optimise the organisational structure of the company to ensure better communication and exchange of ideas at all levels, and deliver personalised solutions to customers/clients in advance of a contracted deadline.

 AI algorithms can sift through the entire search history and also social media accounts of customers to better cater to their needs and suggest new or similar products of interest through AI personal assistants—which are now using facial as well as speech recognition processes through interfaces to better understand human emotion and whatever they can gather from both Structured (data fixed in location) as well as Unstructured Data on the web.

-Robotic Process Automation (RPA) handles repetitive and complicated tasks, that may be hard, if not impossible, for human workers to perform, while allowing them to diversify their skills into other areas of the company.
+Robotic Process Automation (RPA) handles repetitive and complicated tasks, that may be hard, if not impossible, for human workers to perform while allowing them to diversify their skills into other areas of the company.

 The ultimate goal, of course, is the merging of a person and a machine, which appears to be already on the horizon as AI neural networks increase their capacity to mimic the neural pathways of the human brain (through Cognitive Intelligence and Machine Learning, for example) and are already being employed to help the disabled regain possession of biological functions.

-Millennials will especially be impacted by this variety of careers.
 A global survey released by the World Economic Forum shows, that Millennials have an optimistic outlook on the impact of technology on job creation.

 And rightly so.